rocdrigocls/cvp-utils/README.md

 If you use eclipse

-clone the repository
+-clone the repository

-import in eclipse as "Existing Maven Projects"
+-import in eclipse as "Existing Maven Projects"

-right clic in the project's folder, maven update
+-right clic in the project's folder, maven update

-to build the executable jar just right clic in the folder's project: run Maven install
+-to build the executable jar just right clic in the folder's project: run Maven install

-in the target directory will be the executable jar: CvpZipActivityLogs-0.0.1.jar
+-in the target directory will be the executable jar: CvpZipActivityLogs-0.0.1.jar

 #### Running the script